We are willing and able to take cases deep and, in doing so, we maximize investor recoveries.

 Darryl was also a member of a team of attorneys responsible for obtaining for aggrieved investors $27 million in In re Cooper Companies Securities Litigation, $19.5 million in City of Pontiac General Employees’ Retirement System v.
 Lockheed Martin Corporation, and comprehensive corporate governance reforms to address widespread off-label marketing and product safety violations in In re Johnson & Johnson Derivative Litigation.

-Darryl has been named to Benchmark Litigation’s 40 & Under Hot List, selected by San Diego’s Super Lawyers Magazine as a Rising Star for the past five consecutive years, and was nominated to a list of outstanding young attorneys by The Daily Transcript in 2011.
+Darryl has been named on Daily Journal’s Top 40 Under 40 list, Benchmark Litigation’s 40 & Under Hot List, selected by San Diego’s Super Lawyers Magazine as a Rising Star for the past seven consecutive years, and was nominated to a list of outstanding young attorneys by The Daily Transcript in 2011.
 He received his Bachelor of Arts degree in English and Political Science from the University of California, Santa Barbara, with High Honors.
 He received his Juris Doctor degree from the University of San Diego School of Law.

 - 40 & Under Hot List, Benchmark Litigation, 2018-2021